dwit013/dwit013.github.io/module/2/basic-datatypes.md

 50
 </pre>

-There are plenty of other operators you can use in Python expressions, too.
+There are plenty of other operators you can use in Python expressions.
 The following table lists all the math operators in Python from highest to lowest precedence.

 <table>
     <thead>